 Practice These Heads Up Tips Here:

 Negreanu is just off his heads up match with Polk where he lost a million but earned a ton of respect for his improved gameplay in such a short period of time.
-Most Hellmuth vs Negreanu odds set Negreanu as a big favorite at -150, with many poker players betting and backing the man.
-And others warning not to underestimate Hellmuth as he may have a few tricks up his sleeve, and betting for hellmuth vs negreanu.
+Most Hellmuth vs Negreanu odds set Negreanu as a favorite at -145, with many poker players betting and backing the man, even after he lost the first two matches of the heads up duel.
+Others are warning not to underestimate Hellmuth as he may have a few tricks up his sleeve, and betting for hellmuth vs negreanu at +126.

-Still, it was quite a shocker when Daniel Negreanu went from having 90% of the chips earlier in the game to losing completely after six solid hours of play.
-Kid Poker was quick to re-challenge so there will be a round 2 coming up soon.
-Negreanu vs Hellmuth betting options are open with PokerShares offering Negreanu at 1.60 and Hellmuth at 2.47 (as of April 13, 2021).
+Kid Poker was quick to re-challenge for part 3 to try to break even, so there will be a round 3 coming up soon.
+Negreanu vs Hellmuth betting options are open with PokerShares offering Negreanu at 1.69 and Hellmuth at 2.26 (as of May 12, 2021).

 Hellmuth gets a lot of disrespect from the young’uns in the poker world especially, however, the guy has won a record number of bracelets and you can’t take that away from him.
 No matter what, he’s been around poker for a very long time and has managed to stay relevant.
 Negreanu has complimented Hellmuth on winning in WSOP fields and others, crediting these wins to Hellmuth’s exploitative play.